EuropeanForestInstitute/efiscen/README.md

 A compiled version of the model is available from: https://github.com/EuropeanForestInstitute/efiscen-users/tree/master/model

-Deatils on the model are available from: http://www.efi.int/portal/virtual_library/databases/efiscen/
+Details on the model are available from: http://www.efi.int/portal/virtual_library/databases/efiscen/